 The match between a graduate student and an advising team typically occurs sometime during the second or third year of study; the sooner students start considering possible advisors, the better.
-Students are free to choose advisors, though it is possible (but unusual) for an advisor to decline the advising task.

 Meet our PhD students

-Meet Patrizia Massner who is a second year PhD student:
+Meet Patrizia Massner, a third-year student:

 When the thesis is written it is publicly discussed and defended.
 The discussant must be an expert in the relevant field.
 The thesis defense is given a pass or fail grade.
 The decision of this grade is made by a committee consisting of three members.
 The discussant as well as the composition of the committee follows the guidelines of Stockholm University.
-The main supervisor propose the discussant and the committee and the decision is made by the Faculty of Social Science at Stockholm University.
+The main supervisor propose the discussant and the committee and the decision is made by the Faculty of Social Sciences at Stockholm University.